-Relevance Logical sequence Comprehension Only information Generally, the All three aspects of the regarding development of development of a new question are described a new species, the species, the development correctly. development of of bipedalism and change bipedalism and change in in diet are explained diet is given (no irrelevant logically. logically. information).
+Logical sequence Comprehension Generally, the All three aspects of the ant of development of a new question are described species, the development correctly. of bipedalism and change ge in in diet are explained evant logically.
+Relevance Only information regarding development of a new species, the development of bipedalism and change in diet is given (no irrelevant logically. information).